Hillary Clinton: Donald Trump 'Very Hard to Beat' if Not Impeached

 “All that matters is that we win,” she said.
 “I hate to be so, you know, simplistic about it.”

-When some in the audience shouted that she should run for president, she laughed but did not rule out another run.
+When some in the audience shouted that she should run for president, she laughed and said “thank you!” but did not rule out another run.

 Clinton warned all of the candidates to prepare for an onslaught of negative attention.